Bulandshahr violence victim's family to meet Yogi Adityanath today

 Twenty-year-old Sumit killed by a gunshot was part of the violent mob and a named accused in the police FIR.
 His family has been awarded a compensation for Rs 10 lakh by Chief Minister Yogi Adityanath.

-Sumit, son of Amarjit of Chigrawati village under Syana Police station of Bulandshahr, is listed as accused number 16 in the second FIR (FIR no. 0583) registered by sub inspector Subhash Chand on December 4.
+Sumit, son of Amarjit of Chigrawati village under Syana Police station of Bulandshahr, is listed as accused number 16 in the second FIR (FIR no. 0583) registered by sub-inspector Subhash Chand on December 4.
 Sumit's postmortem report confirms that he was hit by a bullet from a 0.32 bore weapon, the same bore, which killed Inspector Subodh Kumar Singh.

 Also Read | Cops ask people to take pledge against cow slaughter in Meerut